+FINANCIAL ACCOUNTING

 Let us see if we can apply these in the following illustrations.

+Illustration 1.

 Fill in the blanks:

 (a) The cash discount is allowed byto the

 (b) Profit means excess ofover

-(C) Debtor is a person who to others.
+(c) Debtor is a person who to others.

 (d) In a credit transaction, the buyer is given afacility.

 (e) The fixed asset is generally held for

 (f) The current liabilities are obligations to be settled in period.

 (g) The withdrawal of money by the owner of business is called

 (h) The amount invested by owners into business is called

 (i) Transaction means exchange of money or money's worth for

 (j) The net result of an income statement is or

 (k) Theshows financial position of the business as on a particular date.

-(1) Thediscount is never entered in the books of accounts.
+(I) Thediscount is never entered in the books of accounts.

 (m) Vehicles representexpenditure while repairs to vehicle would meanexpenditure.

-(n) Net worth is excess of over
+(n) Net worth is excess of over over

-Solut ion:
+Solution:

-(a) c creditor, debtor
+(a) creditor, debtor

-(b) i income, expenditure
+(b) income, expenditure

-(C) Owes
+(c) Owes

 (d) Credit

 (e) Longer period

 (f) Short

 (g) Drawings

 (h) Capital

 (i) Value

 (j) Profit, loss

 (k) Balance sheet

-(1) Trade
+(I) Trade

 (m) Capital, revenue

 (n) Total assets, total liabilities

-Illustr ration 2.
+Illustration 2.

 Give one word or a term used to describe the following:-

-- (a) An exchange of benefit for value
+(a) An exchange of benefit for value

-- (b) A transaction without immediate cash settlement.

-- (c) Commodities in which a business deals.
+- (b) A transaction without immediate cash settlement. - (c) Commodities in which a business deals.